ATS is feature-rich. It can accommodate low-level C-style imperative

 programming as well as high-level ML-style functional programming.
 In

-addition, it supports an advanced template system, which is comparable
+addition, it supports an advanced template system comparable to the

-As different programming styles often require different kinds of library
+one in C++.
+As different programming styles often require different

-support, it is probably unsurprising that there are several varieties of
+kinds of library support, it is probably unsurprising that there are

 consists of various data structures implemented in ATS (or, more